adamamiller/GettingStarted/README.md

 Any other GitHub user can watch your repo (and hence follow its issues), as long as it is public not private.
 They can also submit issues.
 This is a Good Thing: it provides a means for anyone to give you feedback about your projekt, and lets everyone know what you are working on so they can avoid wasting their time duplicating effort.

-Private repos also have issue lists attached to them, but only the peeple in that repo's collaborator list can see them.
+Private repos also have issue lists attached to them, but only the people in that repo's collaborator list can see them.
 To adjust the private/public nature of a repo,  and adjust its collaborator list, go to the repo's "settings" via the spanner/screwdriver icon in the right hand sidebar.

 [Back to the tippety-top.](#top)